dmthomson/linux-ssh-mcp/README.md

-# LinuxBridge AI: Dynamic Linux VM Management via AI Chat (MCP Server)
+# Linux SSH MCP: Dynamic Linux VM Management via AI Chat (MCP Server)

-LinuxBridge AI is an **MCP (Model Context Protocol) server** that lets your AI chat client (like Cline or Claude Desktop) talk to remote Linux Virtual Machines (VMs) using natural language.
+Linux SSH MCP AI is an **MCP (Model Context Protocol) server** that lets your AI chat client (like Cline or Claude Desktop) talk to remote Linux Virtual Machines (VMs) using natural language.
 Built with Python and `paramiko`, this server acts as a bridge, letting your AI run shell commands, read files, query system info, and more on your VMs just by asking questions in chat.

-Unlike solutions that hardcode connection details, LinuxBridge AI focuses on **dynamic connections**.
+Unlike solutions that hardcode connection details, Linux SSH MCP AI focuses on **dynamic connections**.
 You provide the Linux VM's host, username, and authentication details (password or private key path) directly in your chat, making the server reusable for many VMs without needing code changes or restarts.

 ## 🚀 Features